Aligning CA and Federal Competitive Food Rules

 The federal SSIS allows caffeine-containing beverages to be sold in high schools.
 The EC specifies that caffeine, except in trace amounts, is not allowed in any beverages.
 (EC sections 49431.5[a][E] and 49431.5[a][J])

 The federal SSIS allows any alternative beverage (i.e., besides water, milk, and juice) as long as the beverage meets the no- or low-calorie criteria.
 SSIS only allows alternative beverages on a high school campus.
 The EC, however, only allows the following alternative beverage categories; electrolyte replacement beverages/sports drinks, and flavored waters.
 Electrolyte replacement beverages/sports drinks and flavored waters must meet specific criteria and are only allowed on a high school campus.
 (EC Section 49431.5[E-H])

-Additional information regarding beverages can be found in Management Bulletin SNP-27-2014 on the CDE MB Web page at http://www.cde.ca.gov/ls/nu/sn/mbsnp272014.asp.
-Compliance criteria can be found on the Competitive Food Quick Reference Cards—Public Schools on the CDE Competitive Foods Web page at http://www.cde.ca.gov/ls/nu/he/compfoods.asp.
+Additional information regarding beverages can be found in MB SNP-08-2019 on the CDE MB web page at https://www.cde.ca.gov/ls/nu/sn/mbsnp082019.asp.
+Compliance criteria can be found on the Competitive Food Quick Reference Cards—Public Schools on the CDE Competitive Foods and Beverages web page at https://www.cde.ca.gov/ls/nu/he/compfoods.asp.

 - Student organization sales

-The CDE Nutrition Services Division Competitive Foods Web page at http://www.cde.ca.gov/ls/nu/he/compfoods.asp contains a number of tools and resources such as the Quick Reference Cards, links to the California Project LEAN online calculator, and the smart snack online calculator.
+The CDE Nutrition Services Division Competitive Foods and Beverages web page at https://www.cde.ca.gov/ls/nu/he/compfoods.asp contains a number of tools and resources such as the Quick Reference Cards, links to the California Project LEAN online calculator, and the smart snack online calculator.